 To restart a connector service

 - Open the Services MMC snap-in.
-Click Start, and then type services.msc in the Start Search box.
+Select Start, and then enter services.msc in the Start Search box.

-- In the Name column, right-click the connector that you want to restart, and then click Start.
+- In the Name column, right-click the connector that you want to restart, and select Start.

 Re-Enable Audit Collection Services